From Indexing to Coding: A New Paradigm for Data Availability Sampling: Numerical Analysis

-Fig. \ref{fig:da-verifier_download_cost} compares the performance of RLNC DAS to the other protocols in terms of commitment and sampling cost.
+Fig. \ref{fig:da-verifier_download_cost} compares the light node download cost of RLNC DAS to the other protocols in terms of commitment and sampling cost.
 Four instantiations of RLNC DAS with different vector lengths ($m\in\{16, 64, 256, 1024\}$) are displayed.
 The data size is itself grown with the number of data vectors $n$ included.
 For all schemes, we aim for a target soundness failure rate of $< 10^{-9}$.

 \begin{itemize}